 Bob shuffled over to his right, following a power cable that was hooked up to the gate control box.
 He vanished behind the outbuilding that served as the main office and on-site manager’s apartment.

 Soon enough the sound of a gas generator filled the area.
 Danielle hurried back into the car and rolled up, punching in the code.
-The gate slid open and she drove in.
-She was parked just in front of it as it rattled closed and the sound of the generator fell silent.
+The gate slid open and she drove through.
+She was parked just in front of the gate as it rattled closed and the sound of the generator fell silent.

 Bob walked toward her and wrapped her up in a hug.
-It was the most comforting hug in her goddamn life.
-He was deceptively strong for how fail he looked.
+It was the most comforting hug she had in what felt like years.
+He was deceptively strong despite how fail he looked.
 The man was close to his 80s by now, she had figured.

 “Bob, you’ve been here the whole time?”